schmoelder/diss/doc/05_characterization/00_index.md

 - **Protein-specific parameters**: Additional experiments estimate protein-specific particle porosity and transport parameters, aiding in selecting the appropriate column model.
 - **Binding parameters**: Experiments are conducted to determine binding parameters, considering factors like pH and salt concentration.
 These experiments involve linear gradients at various pH levels and column volumes for calibration and validation.

-Scripts to reproduce the simulations and optimization studies are provided in the supplementary material and are publicly available at: [https://github.com/schmoelder/diss_parameter_estimation](https://github.com/schmoelder/diss_parameter_estimation).
+The study repository, including scripts and CADET-RDM provenance for the reported results, is publicly available at: [https://github.com/schmoelder/diss_parameter_estimation](https://github.com/schmoelder/diss_parameter_estimation).